 (2) The shape of a pool and design and location of appurtenances must be such that the circulation of pool water and control of swimmer's safety are not impaired.
 The designing architect or engineer shall designate sidewalls and endwalls on pool plans.

 (3) A pool must have a circulation system with necessary treatment and filtration equipment as required in R392-302-16, unless turnover rate requirements as specified in sub-section R392-302-16(1) can be met by continuous introduction of fresh water and wasting of pool water under conditions satisfying all other requirements of this rule.

 (4) Where a facility is subject to freezing temperatures, all parts of the facility subject to freezing damage must be adequately and properly protected from damage due to freezing, including the pool, piping, filter system, pump, motor, and other components and systems.

-(5) The pool operator or the designing architect or engineer shall submit plans for a new pool, pool renovation or pool remodeling project to the local health department for approval.
-This includes the replacement of equipment which is different from that originally approved by a health authority having jurisdiction.
-The local health department may require a pool renovation or pool remodeling project to meet the current requirements of R392-302.
+(6) The pool owner or designee shall submit a set of plans for a new pool or modification project of an existing pool to the local health department.
+This includes the replacement of equipment which is different from that originally approved by the local health department.

 (1) In determining the horizontal slope ratio of a pool floor, the first number shall indicate the vertical change in value or rise and the second number shall indicate the horizontal change in value or run of the slope.